jay1310/Bootstrap--Restaurant-Website/README.md

    a.
 About history of the restaurant.
    b.
 Use of cards and tables.

-8. Contact US page contains contact information and a feedback form.
+8. Contact Us page contains contact information and a feedback form.

 9. Modals, Cards, Media classes, Breadcrums, Tables and Font awesome icons have been used to make the page more attractive.